Oxford Clay: Palaeontology

 The Oxford Clay is well known for its rich fossil record of fish and invertebrates.
 Many of the fossils are well preserved, occasionally some are found exceptionally well preserved.
 Animals which lived in the Oxford Clay Sea include plesiosaurs, marine crocodiles, ichthyosaurs, cephalopods (such as belemnites), bivalves (such as Gryphaea), and a variety of gastropods.
 Dinosaur eggs are stratigraphically present in the Lower Oxford Clay.
 Geographically, they are located in Cambridgeshire, England.

+Fossil Content

 Ornithischians

 Indeterminate euronithopod remains stratigraphically present in the Lower Oxford Clay and geographically located in Cambridgeshire, England.